-Time Limits for Use of Net Revenues YES NO 8.
+Time Limits for Use of Net Revenues YES NO 7.
 Has your jurisdiction complied with the three-year time limit for the use of Net Revenues over the last year per the requirements outlined in the Ordinance? a.
-If no, has a time extension been requested through the semi-annual review process for funds subject to expiration?
-Supp planting of Developer Commitments YES NO 9.
+If no, has a time extension been requested through the CTFP semi-annual review process for funds subject to expiration?
+Supp lanting of Developer Commitments YES NO 8.
 Has your jurisdiction ensured they have not supplanted developer commitments for transportation projects and funding with M2 funds?
-Mitig Mitigation Fee Program (MFP) 10.
+Mitig ation Fee Program (MFP) YES NO 9.
 Does your jurisdiction currently have a defined development impact MFP in place?
-11. Has your jurisdiction submitted a City Council/Board of Supervisors approved resolution (Appendix E)?
-12. Has your jurisdiction submitted one or more of the supporting documents outlined in chapter 2.7 of the Eligibility Guidelines? a.
-Have you included a copy of your current impact fee schedule; or Ф ₽ b.
-Have you provided OCTA with a copy of your mitigation fee nexus study; or ₽ ₽ c.
-Have you provided OCTA with a copy of your City Council/Board of Supervisors resolution approving the MFP? ₽ ₽ Plan ning Strategies YES NO 13.
+10. Has an update to the MFP occurred since the last reporting period?
+11. If yes to 10, has your jurisdiction submitted one or more of the supporting documents outlined in chapter 2.7 of the Eligibility Guidelines?
+Plan ning Strategies YES NO 12.
 Does your jurisdiction consider as part of its General Plan, land use planning strategies that accommodate transit and non-motorized transportation?
-14. Have you provided a letter identifying land use planning strategies that accommodate transit and non-motorized transportation consideration in the General Plan?
-Traff ic Forums YES NO 15.
+13. Have you provided a letter identifying land use planning strategies that accommodate transit and non-motorized transportation consideration in the General Plan?
+Traff Traffic Forums NO 14.
 Did representatives of your jurisdiction participate in the regional traffic forum(s)? a.
-If you answered yes, provide date(s) of attendance: Cong Congestion Management Program (CMP) 16.
+If you answered yes, provide date(s) of attendance: Cong jestion Management Program (CMP) YES NO 15.
 Has your jurisdiction completed the required CMP checklist?
-(Appendix C)
+(Appendix C) N/A N/A